Talks and Poster Presentations (with Proceedings-Entry):

 "Online Monitoring of Spatio-Temporal Properties for Imprecise Signals";

-accepted as talk for: MEMOCODE'21: the 19th ACM-IEEE International Conference on Formal Methods and Models for System Design,
+Talk: MEMOCODE'21: the 19th ACM-IEEE International Conference on Formal Methods and Models for System Design,

 Beijing, China (Online due to Covid);